DarthSim/hivemind/README.md

 #### Why did I decide to develop Hivemind?

-I used to use [Foreman](https://github.com/ddollar/foreman) by @ddolar, but I noticed a few problems with it:
+I used to use [Foreman](https://github.com/ddollar/foreman) by @ddollar, but I noticed a few problems with it:

 * Sometimes Foreman loses a part of apps' output;
 * Foreman loses colors of most apps' output;